itsybits/dove-diamante-api-proposals/README.md

     {
         "username"           : <string>,
         "isFollowing"        : <boolean>,     // Am I following this user?
-        "isFollower"         : <boolean>,     // Is this user one of my followers?
+        "isFollower"         : <boolean>     // Is this user one of my followers?
     },
     ...
 ]